 THERE’S only one thing better than picking a winner in the Melbourne Cup and that’s getting a result at odds.
 Our guide to the top Melbourne Cup roughies is updated regularly in the lead-up to the 2021 edition.

 The Melbourne Cup is a hard race to pick at the best of times which means getting a winner is going to pay a higher dividend than almost any other race in the country.
 This means however finding a roughie in the race that stops a nation going to be that much more lucrative for backers.

-Who’s the best roughie in the 2018 Melbourne Cup?
+Who’s the best roughie in the 2020 Melbourne Cup?

 Who are longest priced winners in Melbourne Cup history?